brianhallerweb/dotfiles/README.md

 There should be lines in the i3 config for connecting those commands with brightness keys

-audio
-I can't remember all the audio packages I installed but I think it is just pulsemixer and then starting a daemon.

 download perl scripts for urxvt extras
 $ sudo pacman -S urxvt-perls
 $ git clone https://aur.archlinux.org/urxvt-resize-font-git.git